Skip to content

 Architecture Overview

-• Hub is stateless: all state lives in MariaDB (users, server registry, grants, audit logs) and Redis (relay session state)
+• Persistent state lives entirely in MariaDB (users, server registry, grants, audit logs); there is no Redis

-• Multiple hub instances share the same DB + Redis behind a load balancer
+• Multiple hub instances share the same database behind a load balancer

-• Each server maintains one persistent WSS connection; clients are routed to the same hub instance via sticky sessions (source IP hash)
+• Each server maintains one persistent WSS connection; that connection must stick to the instance that holds its tunnel, so route servers via sticky sessions (source IP hash)

 • Docker Swarm or Kubernetes for orchestration; docker-compose up --scale phlix-hub=2 for simple HA